wp-shortcake/shortcake/readme.txt

 == Changelog ==

 = 0.7.4 (January 16, 2019) =
-* Block editor compatability: prevent templates from being output before the document head, which forced the browser into quirksmode, breaking some CSS styles in the block editor.
+* Block editor compatibility: prevent templates from being output before the document head, which forced the browser into quirksmode, breaking some CSS styles in the block editor.
 * Bug fix: the above bugfix.
 * Bug fix: Fix a javascript error which would cause the Insert Post Element modal to be blank if any shortcode contains a select field with no visible options and no default set.
 * Bug fix: Fix a bug where the "Select Files" button in the media controller became unresponsive after a post element has been inserted.